 Fawrou Remobe : food security in Senegal

-In the north-east of the country, on the very edge of the advancing desert, intense drought and lack of access to quality seeds result in reduced crop productivity.
-In addition, small farmers all grow the same crops at the same time and have no access to storage granaries.
-This overproduction, combined with the lack of storage facilities, leads to huge losses or very low prices.
-This situation increases food insecurity among small producers and their families.
+In the north-east of the country, which is on the front line of climate change and the advancing desert, a lack of access to quality seeds and increasingly severe droughts are reducing crop productivity.
+In addition, all of the small-scale farmers are harvesting the same crops at the same time and they have no granaries to store them in.
+This overproduction with no means of storage leads to massive losses or sales at very low prices, thereby aggravating food insecurity for small producers and their families.

-In 2018, Entrepreneurs du Monde set up a project to offer small farmers effective storage and financing solutions that enable growers to store part of their crop and sell it at the optimum moment.
+In 2018 Entrepreneurs du Monde set up a project to offer small farmers storage solutions and effective financing, so that they can store part of their harvest and sell it at the optimum time.

 Support by Entrepreneurs du Monde

-The project is run by a team from Entrepreneurs du Monde made up of Senegalese and French professionals and supported by partners in the fields of finance (Coopération Monégasque, Fondation EDF, etc) and technology (CRATerre* and EdF).
-To help roll out this project and ensure its viability, the team will be creating a storage and marketing social enterprise which will also help strengthen the agricultural sector.
+The project is being run by an Entrepreneurs du Monde team of Senegalese and French professionals and is supported by financial (Coopération Monégasque, Fondation EDF, etc.) and technical partners (CRAterre* and EdF).
+To roll out this project and make it viable the team is going to create a social enterprise for storage and marketing, helping to strengthen the agricultural sector.